-Walden International School continues to expand its grade offerings and is seeking authorisation in pursuit of becoming an IB World School that will deliver to students the full IB continuum.
-Walden’s dedication to wellness and global-mindedness ensures students are prepared for post-secondary studies and beyond.
-The recent addition of the Walden Primary School is a testament to its ongoing commitment to nurturing young people who will mature into globally responsible citizens.
+Walden International School is Brampton's first and only authorized International Baccalaureate (IB) World School offering the Primary Years Programme (PYP) to JK - Gr 5 students.
+Walden’s dedication to wellness, service learning, and international mindedness ensures students are well-prepared for post-secondary studies and beyond.
+Its authentic teaching of the PYP demonstrates its ongoing commitment to nurturing young people who will mature into globally responsible citizens.

 Discovery Math turns traditional math on its head: it frequently begins by introducing a novel problem to students, and works its way back to “discovering” a method of solving the problem.
 The goal is to ground mathematical procedures and algorithms firmly in their applications, and to challenge students to think critically about how they might go about solving the problem right from the beginning.
 Generally associated with the “Chicago Math” movement and related Everyday Math textbooks (Grades 1 to 6), Discovery math spends less classroom time mastering established algorithms and more time getting students invested in and thinking critically about novel mathematical problems and concepts.
 In this sense Discovery Math aims to establish conceptual and applied understand before procedural understanding.

-What Walden says: Baccalaureate Foundations will focus on in student-centred learning.
-The teacher's mandate, which will be achieved through inquiry-based lessons, is to help students become quality, independent, self-directed learners.
+What Walden says: The programme's mandate will be achieved through inquiry-based lessons and will help students become independent and self-directed learners.

 Calculator policy: Students will be encouraged to utilize learning technologies available to them in the classroom and/or to use personal devices that will supplement the teacher's learning objectives.
 Students will be explicitly taught appropriate applications that will maximize the potential of learning technologies both in- and outside the classroom.